trentlarson/endorser-ch/README.md

 - change the storage in JWT table to have original claim (eg for Confirmations)
 - make record IDs into hashes not sequentially increasing numbers
 - confirm Attended Action, but just show confirmation numbers
-- tests: see above; duplicate JWT data
+- tests: see above; duplicate JWT data; ACACs by different times
 - remove duplicate decode in JWT service
 - limit JWT retrieval to a date
 - rework date for consistent preimage: either timestamp or UTC